MainulDip/AndroidDevStudy/Navigation-Fragments.md

 * on name attribute of the FragmentContainerView, specifying androidx.navigation.fragment.NavHostFragment other than a specific fragment, allows FragmentContainerView to navigate between fragments in editor panel.

 2. NavHost: used to display destinations from a navigation graph within an activity.
 When you navigate between fragments, the destination shown in the NavHost is updated.
-You'll use a built-in implementation, called NavHostFragment, in your MainActivity
+You'll use a built-in implementation, called NavHostFragment, in your MainActivity.

 3. NavController: this object control the navigation between destinations displayed in the NavHost.
 When working with intents, you had to call startActivity to navigate to a new screen.
 With the Navigation component, you can call the NavController's navigate() method to swap the fragment that's displayed.